MarijaRomanenkova/DailyArt-frontend/README.md

 Bootstrap5

 ## Set up and Run
-If you own Eqwid shop you can use my design for your shop.
+If you own Eqwid shop you can use this as template for your shop.
 You will need to replace Javascript comennted as <!-- ecwid embeded --> to your categories and products and use my template.

 ## Licence